celluloid-demon/stack/README.md

 Quickstart:

-- Simply run `up.sh` without configuring anything, and `up.sh` will report any failed healthchecks and advise how to remedy (see `hooks/docker-compose.sh`).
+- Simply run the entrypoint script `up.sh <STACK_NAME>` without configuring anything, and it will report any failed healthchecks and advise how to remedy (more info: `hooks/docker-compose.sh`).
+- NOTE: Names in the allow list are docker compose project names, which `up.sh` gets from `docker-compose.<PROJECT_NAME>.yml`.

 Requirements:

-1. A configured `.env` file in project root (this can be a symlink to a file in the env folder to store multiple env files for multiple machines, see examples).
+- A configured `.env` file in project root (this can be a symlink to a file in the env folder to store multiple env files for multiple machines, see examples).
-2. A configured `.allow` file in project root (this can also be symlinked from the allow folder).
+- A configured `.allow` file in project root (this can also be symlinked from the allow folder).
-3. Run `up.sh <PROJECT_NAME>`.

-Notes:

-- Names in the allow list are docker compose project names, which `up.sh` gets from `docker-compose.<PROJECT_NAME>.yml`.